Developer Guide

 - The

-to show all questions and answers as we wanted to maintain the original functionality of thelist
+listrather thanlist allto show all questions and answers as we wanted to maintain the original functionality of thelistcommand.

 Documentation, logging, testing, configuration, dev-ops